 In 1845 the son of Cafferel met another chocolatier who went by the name of Prochet Gay and together they merged companies and shared ideas.
 In 1852 Prochet created a new mixture of chocolate with hazelnut paste but it wasn’t until 1865 that the company ran the production of hazelnut chocolates to introduce it into the market.
 At that point the newly developed chocolates had a particular shape and was aptly named Givo which references the stump of a cigar.
 Amazingly the shape did not change and they can be found even today at chocolate counters world-wide but the name however did, taking us up to another fascinating story.
 During these very years the Carnival in Turin was gaining huge popularity, it was then that Caffarel’s son had the brilliant idea to market the chocolates for free to carnival-goers.
 He employed a man dressed in a particular costume to hand out these unique chocolates that nobody had ever tasted before and of course it was a huge success.
 Everyone wanted to know what was the name of these delightful little presents, and so the decision was made to name the chocolates after the significant costume they used in their marketing strategy.
 The name of that costume was Gianduja and held some significant history for Italians of that era.
 If you’re ever in these parts, you are bound to see this word at most gelato bars, commercial ice cream boxes, biscuits, cakes, easter eggs and of course, chocolate!
 What it refers to is the mix of chocolate and hazelnuts together.
 From this wonderful creation came about confections like Nutella, Ferrero Roche and all other hazelnut inspired chocolates we know and love today.
 Bravo Caffarel bravo!!!

 I love Gianduja and what better way to celebrate the Legend responsible for such a masterpiece than with a dessert.
-Maybe I’m too much of a food enthusiast, but I hope chocolate lovers will agree with me that this chocolatier should be revered as an artist just like many other artists Italy has known.
-Anyway those are just my thoughts but now back to my commemoration piece.
+Maybe I’m too much of a food enthusiast, but I hope chocolate lovers will agree with me that this chocolatier should be revered as an artist just like many other artists Italy has known or other “great” men.
+(I certainly think Caffarel deserves more recognition than Columbus) but you’re not here for politics so now back to my commemoration piece.
 It’s a semifreddo and by Italian definition that means semi frozen, aptly so because that is exactly how this dessert sets.
 It doesn’t get rock solid in the freezer so when it’s sliced it has a velvety texture to it.
 For me, the best way to describe semifreddo is to say it’s somewhat of a frozen mousse.
 Traditionally it’s set in a loaf pan and then cut into slices but you can put it into individual ring moulds or any other mould you fancy.
 Semifreddo is impressive not to mention delish so its perfect if you’re having guests over and want to prepare a dessert a day before or even a few days in advance and yet still have them talking about your dessert days later.
 I could say that the hardest part about this dessert is remembering to let it sit out for about ten minutes before serving.
 While the best part is that it most certainly makes a grand entrance, it all depends on just how far you want to go to decorate it.
 I suppose there are no limits to how extravagant you want to be when decorating depending on the flavour you choose to make.
 I didn’t go all out for this because the truth is, this mix is so decadent that it needed very little embellishment.
 I splashed the top and sides with a Giandiutto Liquore that I had from New Years Eve along with a handful of fine dark chocolate shavings, but you can do chocolate curls, or crushed hazelnuts or even a caramel sauce would be quite a amazing.
 It cuts beautifully into slices so you could decorate each individual serving plate with dustings of cocoa or melted chocolate designs, as for me, there were no guests arriving so I just dug in with a spoon 🙂

 - 250ml fresh cream